-Self-disclosure
+Self-disclosure.

-Self-disclosure is expressed in a person’s willingness to reveal details relating to his or her personal situation, life events, and aspirations (Deci & Ryan 2011).
-Disclosure serves a number of purposes, such as increasing mutual understanding (Laurenceau et al. 1998) and building trust between partners in a relationship (Rubin 1975).
-Disclosure enables a person to recognize and integrate meaning into processes and experiences he or she has undergone (Frattaroli, 2006).
-Processes of self-disclosure are regulated by norms of reciprocityThere is a sense of social commitment to respond with a similar level of intimacy to self-disclosures made by others (Rotenberg & Chase, 1992).
-Reciprocity in self-disclosure is especially important during the early stages of a relationship and during which people are becoming acquainted.
+Self-disclosure is expressed in terms of an individual’s willingness to reveal details relating to their personal status, life events, and aspirations (Deci & Ryan 2011), and serves several purposes, such as increasing mutual understanding (Laurenceau et al. 1998) and building trust between partners in a relationship (Rubin 1975).
+Moreover, disclosure enables a person to identify and integrate meaning into processes and experiences they have undergone (Frattaroli 2006).
+Mechanisms of self-disclosure are regulated by norms of reciprocity, that is, a sense of social obligation to respond with a similar level of intimacy to the self-disclosures of others (Rotenberg & Chase 1992).
+This reciprocity is especially important in the early stages of a relationship in which those involved are becoming acquainted.

-Wallace (1999) argues that self-disclosure is an important component of online discourse.
-It has been found that people report a greater degree of self-disclosure in online relationships than in offline relationships (Parks & Floyd, 1996).
-Alongside the lack of nonverbal cues, the asynchronous nature of most social networking activities affects people’s level of intimate disclosure (Suler, 1996; Walther, 2004).
-One of the most attractive features of social networks is that users can share updates about their status, feelings, thoughts, and actions with friends and strangers (Jones, Millermaier, Goya-Martinez, & Schuler, 2008; Valenzuela, Park, & Kee, 2009).
-On the other hand, public disclosure of personal information can be problematic in terms of identity theft, stalking, and harassment (Gross & Acquisti, 2005; Nosko, Wood, & Molema, 2010).
-Studies show that on the one hand, participants are cautious regarding their privacy and are aware of these dangers (Al-Saggaf, 2011; Boyd & Ellison 2007; Jones et al., 2008; Young, 2009).
-At the same time, intimate self-disclosure in cyberspace is quite common (Jones et al., 2008; Valenzuela et al., 2009) and it is highly difficult for users to refrain from sharing personal information (Edwards & Brown, 2009).
-It has been found that the anonymity of online social networks enables and encourages “lonely” people in particular to share intimate information (Bonetti, Campbell, & Gilmore, 2010).
+According to Wallace (1999), self-disclosure is an important component in the context of online discourse.
+It has been found that people report a greater degree of self-disclosure in online relationships than in offline relationships (Parks & Floyd 1996).
+Alongside the absence of nonverbal cues, the asynchronous nature of most social networking activities affects the individual’s level of intimate disclosure (Suler 1996; Walther 2004).
+However, while one of the most attractive features of social networks is that they enable users to share status updates, activities, feelings, and thoughts with both friends and strangers (Jones et al. 2008; Valenzuela et al. 2009), this disclosure of personal information in the public discourse can be problematic in terms of identity theft, stalking, and harassment (Gross & Acquisti 2005; Nosko et al. 2010).
+On the one hand, studies show that users are aware of these dangers and take precautions regarding their privacy (Al-Saggaf 2011; Boyd & Ellison 2007; Jones et al. 2008; Young 2009), while on the other hand, given that users find it extremely difficult to refrain from sharing personal information (Edwards & Brown 2009), intimate self-disclosure in cyberspace is quite common (Jones et al. 2008; Valenzuela et al. 2009).
+In particular, the inherent anonymity of online social networks enables and encourages “lonely” people to share intimate information (Bonetti et al. 2010).
+Thus, as Hollenbaugh & Ferris (2014: 55 ) claim, “The profile of the most disclosive Facebook users in terms of amount, therefore, includes those who want to maintain their existing relationships, as well as those who want to get attention, perhaps because of their diminished social cohesion and agreeableness offline.”

-The nature of social networks encourages self-disclosure (Mazer, Murphy, & Simonds, 2007).
-For example, the Facebook status update box asking “What’s on your mind?” invites participants to share information.
-Social networks provide a user-friendly platform that easily allows for sharing of photographs, status updates, and other information (Schumaker & Van Der Heide, 2011).
+This inclination toward self-disclosure is facilitated or encouraged by certain features of social networks (Mazer et al. 2007).
+For example, the question “What’s on your mind?” in Facebook’s status update box prompts users to share information.
+In general, social networks provide a user-friendly platform that easily allows for sharing photographs, updating status, and providing other information (Schumaker & Van Der Heide 2011).

-Interestingly, it has been found that women display a higher degree of self-disclosure (Dindia & Allen, 1992), have more developed communication skills (Korkut, 2005), and are more likely to express and share their feelings and empathize with one another (Ridley, 1993).
-The 10th world wide web user survey conducted by the Graphic, Visualization, & Usability Center (GVU) (1999) found that women are more likely to use the Internet for educational purposes, communication, and sharing of personal information.
-Similarly, a comprehensive study (Weiser, 2000) shows that women use the Internet primarily to make and maintain interpersonal relationships and as a source of knowledge.
+Interestingly, it has been found that women display a higher degree of self-disclosure (Dindia & Allen 1992), have more developed communication skills (Korkut 2005), and are more likely to express and share their feelings and empathize with one another than men (Ridley 1993).
+In its tenth World Wide Web user survey, the Graphic, Visualization, and Usability Center (GVU) (1999) found that women are more likely to use the Internet for educational purposes, communication, and sharing personal information.
+Similarly, a comprehensive study (Weiser 2000) shows that women use the Internet primarily to establish and maintain interpersonal relationships, and as a source of knowledge.
 In contrast, men use the Internet primarily for entertainment and pleasure.
-Other studies find that women are more likely than men to use the Internet primarily to create social interactions (Amichai-Hamburger & Ben-Artzi, 2000, 2003)
+These results are supported in studies demonstrating that women are more likely than men to use the Internet to create social interactions (Amichai-Hamburger & Ben-Artzi 2000, 2003).

-“The profile of the most disclosive Facebook users in terms of amount, therefore, includes those who want to maintain their existing relationships, as well as those who want to get attention, perhaps because of their diminished social cohesion and agreeableness offline” (Hollenbaugh & Ferris, 2014, p.
-55).

-Intimacy
+Intimacy.